Thursday, December 1, 2011

 1.3.
 The Nationalization of Kuwait's Natural Gas

 From the 1960s onward, the National Assembly did not accept K.O.C.'s practice of flaring off the natural gas released when extracting crude oil.
 It's quite normal to get associated gas when extracting oil, and in many oil fields it's exactly the gas pressure to push oil toward the surface.
 Associated gas can exist separated from the crude oil in the underground formation or dissolved in the crude oil.
-The release of natural gas when producing crude oil is dangerous because gas may explode.
+The release of natural gas when producing crude oil is dangerous because gas might explode.
 In general, there are four solutions for getting rid of this problem:

-• Flare the obtained gas in a controlled manner (easy to accomplished)
+• Flare the obtained gas in a controlled manner (easy to accomplished);

-• Commercialize and subsequently sell the gas in a near market (the proximity of a market was a fundamental element especially in the past)
+• Commercialize and subsequently sell the gas in a near market (the proximity of a market was a fundamental element especially in the past);

 • Stop producing crude oil (economically the worst scenario)

 In Kuwait, following economic considerations (and because the task was easier) K.O.C. chose to flare gas.
 And every day several million cubic feet of gas (MMCFG) were flared.
-For the National Assembly—but it would be correct to say for the public at large—flaring gas was absolutely wrong because it held back Kuwait from having a feedstock that is fundamental for electric power generation and desalinization.
+For the National Assembly—but it would be correct to say for the public at large—flaring gas was absolutely wrong because it held back Kuwait from having a feedstock that was fundamental for electric power generation and desalinization.
 The issue of gas utilization started to be discussed in Parliament in 1969.
 The government was reluctant to discuss this topic with I.O.C.s, but it was under attack by Parliament, which was calling for the full nationalization of natural gas.

 After a couple of years, in July 1971, the Kuwaiti minister of oil and gas had a meeting in London with the executives of British Petroleum (BP, previously A.P.O.C.) and Gulf.
 The minister carefully explained that the government absolutely wanted to avoid a full-scale confrontation with Parliament in relation to gas and that a solution was needed.
 And with no available solution, the only viable alternative was the nationalization of gas.
-The meeting was a failure and the proposal did not get sufficient consideration by the two companies, which denied the Kuwaiti Parliament its actual influence over the country's politics.
+The meeting was a failure, and the proposal did not get sufficient consideration by the two companies, which denied the Kuwaiti Parliament its actual influence over the country's politics.
 When on October 28, 1971, the Kuwaiti Parliament reconvened after the summer break, gas nationalization was the moment's hot topic.
 Then, by order of Parliament the gas industry was de facto nationalized.
 The result of the nationalization was a relevant increase in the utilization of gas[viii].

 1.4.
 The 1975 Complete Nationalization of the Energy Sector, Oil Included